• 10.00am - 5.30pm

 Lieutenant-Colonel Garnet Wolseley, 1860

-In 1873-74 Wolseley commanded the expedition to Ashanti in West Africa, the campaign that made him a household name in England.
-After capturing Kumasi he was promoted major-general, knighted, thanked by both houses of Parliament and awarded a grant of £25,000.
+In 1873-74, Wolseley commanded the expedition to Ashanti (now in Ghana), the campaign that made him a household name in England.
+After capturing Kumasi, he was promoted major-general, knighted, thanked by both houses of Parliament, and awarded a grant of £25,000.

-Administrator and Commander of the Forces in Natal in 1875, he was then High Commissioner and Commander-in-Chief in Cyprus from 1878.
+Administrator and Commander of the Forces in Natal in 1875, he then became the first ever British High Commissioner to Cyprus in 1878.

 Major-General Sir Garnet Wolseley entering Kumasi, 1874